Ethavanol/touist-service/README.md

 ## Prerequisites
 First of all you need to install the TouIST command-line tool.

-I recommand to follow their repo instrutions to install the command-line tool.
+We recommand to follow their repo instrutions to install the command-line tool.
 You might want to install it with opam.
 As this tool isn't maintained, we can't install it with brew. https://github.com/touist/touist

-As I was on Windows, I personnally installed it with OPAM.
+We personnally installed it with OPAM on both Windos and Linux.

 Once installed, you can just run the application.
 You will need this to be runned when the epistemic-reasonner is running so he can calls this service.

 ## Warning for Linux

-Installing it with opam, you will have to use an environment to run the tools installed on opam.
+Installing it with opam under Linux, you will have to use an environment to run the tools installed on opam.
-SO each time you want to use an opam-tool you will have to run the following command :
+So each time you want to use an opam-tool you will have to run the following command :
 ```
 eval $(opam env)
 ```